Ash2068/Ash2068/README.md

 - 👀 I’m interested in the world of artificial intelligence, information technology, machine learning, and cybersecurity.
 - 🌱 I’m currently learning the exciting realm of these technologies, always learning and exploring new advancements.
 - 💞️ I’m looking to collaborate on projects that make these complex fields more understandable and accessible to everyone.
-- 📫 How to reach me through www.linkedin.com/in/ashlynhall4!
-Let's connect and make tech knowledge inclusive for all.

 <!---
 Ash2068/Ash2068 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.